makhanOS/notes/README.md

   - Compile
   - Run using qemu.
 - Make boot sector print some text by raising an interrupt for it.
+- Declaring some data in our program and using it like a variable.
+  - while doing so, we prefix it with a label
+  - can put labels anywhere in our program
+  -

 ## Q&A
 #### Why hexadecimal is used in low-level programming